brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v11.md

 **Maxwell's dynamical equation is, upstairs, the Bianchi identity of the magnetic potential.** The two halves of Maxwell are one statement above, split by the reduction.

-**Sources: electric and magnetic become one object.** With a source, $d\star H = \star j$; but self-duality makes $d\star H = dH$, and $dH = 0$ is an identity whenever $H = dB$.
-So **a self-dual field cannot carry independent electric and magnetic sources — they are the same source.** Upstairs there is one kind of charged object, a string; which four-dimensional charge it appears as is decided only by which cycle it wraps.
-The Dirac quantization condition below therefore becomes a relation between the two winding numbers, which is precisely the open question of §VIII.8.
+**Sources, conditionally.** *If* the field has sources, self-duality constrains them sharply: $d\star H = \star j$, but self-duality makes $d\star H = dH$, and $dH = 0$ is an identity whenever $H = dB$.
+So **a self-dual field cannot carry independent electric and magnetic sources — they would be the same source**, appearing as one charge or the other according to which cycle carries it.
+Whether the field has sources at all, and of what kind, is a separate question that §VIII.5 leaves open; nothing above depends on the answer.

 ## VIII.3 The reduction: exactly one photon [T]